nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

  ..
 [1] Smith J. and Jones M (2009).
 Title of cool paper.
 Journal of
         Awesomeness.
 3:7-29. <DOI>

  ..
 [2] Sander M., et al (2011).
-Biology of the sauropod dinosaurs: the
+Biology of the sauropod dinosaurs: The
         evolution of gigantism.
 Biological Reviews.
 86(1):117-155.
         https://doi.org/10.1111/j.1469-185X.2010.00137.x